Skip to content

 • Ongoing evaluation: This is where you track the project in line with the objectives or KPIs you’ve set for yourself.
 It’s a process of consistent monitoring and is done best when paired with project management software.

-• Post-project evaluation: Upon completion, analyse how effective the project was by going through the data and also interviewing the team.
+• Post-project evaluation: Upon completion, analyse how effective the project was by going through the data and interviewing the team.
 This is a good chance to spot any undiscovered inefficiencies and then iterate when it’s time for your next project.

 When evaluating, remember to record your results so you have something concrete and immutable to build from further down the line.
 It also shows stakeholders the key wins and losses, meaning they have visibility of your process.
 This can also help secure more budget in the future.